Free-range Bronze Turkey

 Baste occasionally and be careful not to overcook!

-To check the turkey is cooked either use a digital meat thermometer, or pierce at the thickest parts of the breast and thigh with a skewer.
+To check the turkey is cooked either use a digital meat thermometer, to check it reads 74°C, or pierce at the thickest parts of the breast and thigh with a skewer.
 The juices will run clear when cooked.

 Once cooked, let the turkey rest before carving.